apache/flink-web/docs/content/posts/howto-test-batch-source.md

 ### Checkpointing semantics

-In big data execution engines, there are 2 levels of guaranty regarding source and sinks:
+In big data execution engines, there are 2 levels of guarantee regarding source and sinks:

 * At least once: upon failure and recovery, some records may be reflected multiple times but none will